 The NJCCC has established itself as one of the premiere organizations of its kind in NJ, having secured more than $17 million of grant funds on behalf of our stakeholders over the past four years.
 We have successfully established and executed public/private partnerships to leverage those federal investments with more than $35 million of non-federal funds.
 These funds might not have otherwise been invested in NJ.

 The NJ Clean Cities Coalition has been and continues to be an active participant on numerous statewide, regional and national organizations and workgroups representing our stakeholders and advancing the cause of petroleum reduction in the transportation sector.
-These groups include (if you could find links to these organizations, please include them):
+These groups include:

 o Sustainable Jersey Fleets Task Force (co-chair)